HR

 What to do when employees quit

-It can be hard to know where to begin when an employee quits without notice, but fortunately, there’s a step-by-step process you can follow to respond.
+Knowing where to begin when an employee becomes a former employee without notice can be hard.
+But, there’s a step-by-step process you can follow for employee resignations.
 Here’s what you need to do:

 Step 1: Get clarification

-The first step to take when an employee quits is to have a conversation with them.
+The first step to take before an employee exits the company is to have a conversation with them.
 Instead of getting angry (or panicking), get curious.
 Start by asking the employee why they’re leaving.

 For example, if one of your best employees tells you they’re leaving because they can’t make their shift times work, you could offer to switch their shifts.
-More often than not, though, an employee who decides to quit has usually made up their mind.
-That’s why it’s best to respond to the news in a calm, affirming way.
+More often than not, though, the resigning employee has made up their mind.

 Step 2: Coordinate dates and responsibilities

-• Get a signed and dated resignation letter.
-Ask your employee to write up an official notice of resignation that shares the reason they’re leaving.
+- Get a signed and dated resignation letter.
+Ask your employee to write an official notice of resignation that shares why they’re leaving.
 Make a copy of this statement.

-• Plan the employee’s departure date.
-If you require two-week notice for resignations, schedule the employee’s final day and check to make sure that your employee can work the next two weeks.
+- Plan the employee’s departure date.
+If you require a two-week notice, schedule the employee’s final day and check to make sure that your employee can work the next two weeks.
 If they can’t—or if you don’t want them to continue working for whatever reason—you’ll need to pick another departure date and get on the same page with your employee.

-• Discuss final responsibilities.
-If your employee is working for another two to three weeks, make sure you go over their schedule and specific responsibilities for the remainder of time.
+- Discuss final responsibilities.
+If your employee is working for another two to three weeks, make sure you go over their schedule and specific responsibilities for the remainder of the time to ensure a smooth transition with workload.
 They may need them to close out a certain project, transfer their contacts to a coworker, or train someone else to take over their daily tasks.
 If your employee is leaving that same day, take the time to gather any information you need from them (like client contacts or project statuses).

 Step 3: Organize the final paycheck and benefits information